Wildlife of Sri Lanka

 Grand Tamarind Lake

-Yala National Park (3 nights)
+Yala National Park (1 night)

 Stay lakeside in intimate luxury in a region renowned for its natural beauty and breathtaking safaris.
 Tamarind Lake in southern Sri Lanka is perfectly positioned within reach of the untamed wildlife of Yala National Park, and each room looks out over the serene expanse of Detagamuwa Lake.
 The hotel also has a restaurant offering local delights as well as dishes from around the globe.